5 Types of Belly Fat and What Causes Them

 Types of Belly Fat

-A flat stomach is a dream for many of us and the advice we commonly get is to follow a balanced diet, exclude sweets and do abdominal exercises, but unfortunately despite the effort, they are not always effective.
+Many people dream of having a flat stomach, and the advice we commonly get is to follow a balanced diet, exclude sweets, and do abdominal exercises.
+Unfortunately, despite the effort, these are not always effective.

-Causes for belly fat are different and there is no one-size-fits-all method to get rid of it.
-Therefore, you should first determine the type of belly fat, and then choose ways to fight it.
+Causes for belly fat are different, and no one-size-fits-all method exists to eliminate them.
+Therefore, you should first determine the type of belly fat and then choose ways to fight it.

 Types of Belly Fat Tissues